ehm-lab/EUcityProj-app/README.md

 To add ?

 - help page
-- research page/ glossary
+- research page/glossary

-To check
+To fix/check

-- scenario label
+- scenario label (Component: to Including:, both(?))
 - shorter/more even column names (table tab)
+- Attributable number to Excess deaths
+- Shoft colour scale towards more intense to prevent cities being invisible with light background
+- No data text, hide markers when no data
+- Cities in local languages vs cities in english
+- Input filtering for table taken from mod_map_inputs
+- "In development" warning